MinecraftForge/Documentation/docs/resources/server/loottables.md

 Data-Driven Tables
 ------------------

 Most loot tables within vanilla are data driven via JSON.
-This means that a mod is not necessary to create a new recipe, only a [Data pack][datapack].
-A full list on how to create and put these recipes within the mod's `resources` folder can be found on the [Minecraft Wiki][wiki].
+This means that a mod is not necessary to create a new loot table, only a [Data pack][datapack].
+A full list on how to create and put these loot tables within the mod's `resources` folder can be found on the [Minecraft Wiki][wiki].

 Using a Loot Table
 ------------------